Government procurement in the United States: Value of government procurement

-In the same period, small business contracts totalled $96.8 billion.
+In the same period, small business contracts totalled $153.9 billion.

 Law

 The Federal Government's authority to enter into contracts derives from the U.S. Constitution, which defines its powers.
 The Federal Government acts through legislation, treaties, implementing regulations, and the exercise of those authorities.
 The Federal Government's power to contract is not set forth expressly and specifically in the U.S. Constitution, but Article 6 appears to assume the continued vitality of "Engagements" entered into under the preceding Articles of Confederation.
 Moreover, the power to contract was and is regarded at law as necessarily incidental to the Federal Government's execution of its other powers.
 An early Supreme Court case, the United States v.
 Thomas Tingey, recognized that the United States Government has a right to enter into a contract.
 It is an incident to the general right of sovereignty, and the United States may, within the sphere of the constitutional powers confided to it and through the instrumentality of the proper department to which those powers are confided, enter into contracts not prohibited by law and appropriate to the just exercise of those powers.
 Scores of statutes now also expressly authorize departments and agencies to enter into contracts.
 The U.S. Congress passes legislation that defines the process and additional legislation that provides the funds.

+State laws on procurement also operate, governing the procedures to be followed within each state.